How to Teach a Dog to Stay

 Rule 1

 Duration, Distance and Distraction need to be tackled separately, starting with duration.
-And when one D is made more difficult, the others need (temporarily) to be made less challenging than before.
-So, when you first teach your dog to sit for one full minute (higher duration)have him in a quiet place without people or dogs (lower distraction) right next to you (lower distance).
+And when one D is made more difficult, the others need temporarily to be made less challenging than before.
+So, when you first teach your dog to sit for one full minute (higher duration) have him in a quiet place without people or dogs (lower distraction) right next to you (lower distance).

 Rule 2

 So, not only do you need to do everything in your power to ensure that your dog does not break the stay (because this weakens your SIT cue), you also need to prevent your dog being accidentally rewarded if he does break the stay.
-Accidents happen.
-Sometimes we mess up and push the dog too far too fast.
-He gives in to temptation and chases after that ball.
-How are you going to make sure he doesn’t get hold of it?
-Because that would be a massive reward for the wrong behavior.

 0001-84735434